dandean/mustachio/README.md

 ### View Helper Objects !!! ###

-The one really kick-ass killer feature of this project is it's support for **view helper objects**.
+The one really killer feature of this project is it's support for **view helper objects**.
 View helper objects allow you to keep your view-rendering logic truly isolated by providing a space for all of your view-specific logic.
+This keeps your request handlers/controllers clean of view-specific code.

 When your template is loaded ("**myview.mustache**", for instance), we also check for a corresponding helper file to load (such as "myview.mustache**.js**").